 Ensures you have no orphaned pages

-Nearly every website has pages which do not contain links from header or footer menus and rely solely on referring internal links from other pages on the site.
+Nearly every website has pages that do not contain links from header or footer menus and rely solely on referring internal links from other pages on the site.

 However, especially with large e-commerce sites, pages can slip through the cracks and become ‘orphaned pages.